 The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 America.
+The original algonquian name for the Rideau River is Pasapkedjiwanong, meaning the river that passes between the rocks.
 The word rideau is French for curtain.
 This was the appearance of the twin falls of the Rideau River, where it meets the Ottawa River, to Samuel de Champlain who travelled up the Ottawa River in 1613.
-The name Rivière du Rideau first appeared on maps in about 1694.
+The name R. [Rivière] du Rideau first appeared on maps in about 1688.

 The plan to construct a navigable waterway between Lake Ontario and the Ottawa River was conceived after the War of 1812 (you remember; the war where Canada beat back the invading Americans).
 It was